 There are many reasons why you might experience an injury whilst you are running.
 For example, you may have chosen unsuitable footwear that isn't going to support you properly, and therefore puts you at risk of falls.
 Or perhaps the terrain that you are running on is uneven and could cause you to slip or fall.

 Regardless of the reason for it, an injury can often have a long lasting negative impact on your physical and mental health.
 Furthermore, an injury could also deter you from continuing with your running ambitions, even once you are back on your feet.

 The majority of running injuries are completely avoidable if you develop your practice at an appropriate pace, in an appropriate environment, and wear proper footwear.

-Training too much or over exerting yourself during training is one of the quickest ways to give yourself a running injury.
-The best way to train safely is to start slow and never to increase your efforts more than 10% with each session.
-So if you run ten miles one day then when you go out running again be sure not to run more than 11 miles.
+Training too much or over-exerting yourself during a single training session is one of the quickest ways to give yourself a running injury.
+The best way to train safely is to start slow and to never increase your efforts more than 10% with each session.
+So if you run ten miles one day, then when you go out running again be sure not to run more than 11 miles.
 This will help your body to improve slowly and makes it less likely that you will damage anything!

-Taking the time to recover well is just as important as giving it your all when you are out for a run.
+Taking the time to recover properly after a workout is just as important as giving it your all when you are out for a run.
 Make sure you have rest days where you do no strenuous exercise at all and make sure that you are properly nourishing your body to keep your energy levels up.

-If you do not follow these basic guidelines when you are undergoing running training then you are likely to suffer from a range of injuries from stress fractures to anterior knee pain syndrome.
+If you do not follow these basic guidelines when you are using running as a form of exercise then you are likely to suffer from a range of injuries.
+These injuries could vary from stress fractures to anterior knee pain syndrome.
 You may also incur further damage if you take a fall and harm other parts of your body.
 So train hard but train safe and you will be on your way to running well!